Baron of Bognie: Barons of Bognie (1635)

-The heir apparent is Conner Alexander Grant Morison, Younger of Bognie and Mountblairy (1997-).
+The heir apparent is Dr Conner Alexander Grant Morison, Younger of Bognie and Mountblairy (1997-).

 Heraldic insignia

 The Shield of Morison of Bognie is defined as:

 Azure, three Saracens' heads conjoined on one neck Argent, the uppermost face looking to the chief and affixed by a wreath Argent and Azure to the other two, which turn to the dexter and sinister.

 The associated Standard comprises a serpent curling upwards and forwards Vert upon a chapeau Gules furred Ermine, depicted three times.
 The liveries are Argent and Azure, with the Arms of Morison of Bognie in the hoist.
 The motto is displayed on bands Vert in letters Argent.